Kamran-Afzali/Kamran-Afzali.github.io/_posts/twitter.md

 ## Step 5:

-You can do the same analysis with the hashtags.
-In this case, you’ll want to use the hashtags variable from the rtweet package.
+.
 A nice way to visualise these is using a word cloud as shown below.

 ## Step 6:
 Bigram analysis: